anesuy/about-me/README.md

 - 24 years old.
 - Bachelor in Civil Engineering;
 - Brazilian;
-- Stuying to become a IT professional;
+- Stuying to become an IT professional;
 - www.linkedin.com/in/suyaneoden